 The Troubling Lack of Mental Health Programs in Texas

-The youth mental health crisis in Texas and around the country has been exacerbated over the last year and a half as a result of pandemic-related distress and trauma.
+Furthermore, the youth mental health crisis in Texas and around the country has been exacerbated over the last two years as a result of pandemic-related distress and trauma.
 Young adults are among the age groups that have experienced the highest rates of depression and anxiety since March 2020, while teen mental health–related emergency room visits have gone up by 31 percent since the pandemic began.

 Teen and Young Adult Substance Abuse Rates in Texas

-According to the MHA rankings, 80,000 teens in Texas struggled with substance abuse disorder in 2020.
+According to the MHA rankings, 87,000 teens in Texas struggled with substance abuse disorder in the last year.
 The Youth Risk Behavioral Surveillance Study gleaned additional data on the need for treatment programs in Dallas and other parts of the state:

 - Nearly half of all teens had used a vape